Running a self-hosted Meilisearch project in production

 Step 4: Run Meilisearch as a service

 In Linux environments, a service is a process that can be launched when the operating system is booting and which will keep running in the background.
-One of its biggest advantages is making your program available at any moment.
-Even if some execution problems or crashes occur, the service will be restarted and your program will be run again.
+If your program stops running for any reason, Linux will immediately restart the service, helping reduce downtime.

 4.1.
 Create a service file

-Run this command to create a service file:
+Run this command to create a service file in /etc/systemd/system

 cat << EOF > /etc/systemd/system/meilisearch.service